Dec 3, 2025

 3. The "Looks Right But Is Wrong" Problem

 This is the killer problem.
-A portfolio manager might ask an agent to calculate weekly returns for a basket of securities.
-The agent generates a 40-line SQL query with multiple joins and proper syntax, which executes without errors and populates a chart.
+A wealth advisor might ask an agent to calculate weekly returns for a client portfolio — something simple yet often slowed down by fragmented data and tools.
+The agent generates a 40‑line SQL query with multiple joins and correct syntax, it runs without errors, and a neat chart appears.
 Everything looks correct.

-Except, the agent used an average to aggregate daily returns over the week when it should have used a sum.
-Or perhaps it matched "Apple" to the wrong entity in your CRM because five companies have "Apple" in their name.
-It might even pull a research report from 2022 instead of 2024 simply because the older document had higher cosine similarity to the query - similarity is not relevance, but generic AI doesn't know that.
+Under the surface, the agent used a naive average of daily returns instead of the correct method for weekly performance.
+Or it matched “Apple” to the wrong entity because several names in your systems contain “Apple.”
+It might even pull a research report from 2022 instead of 2024 because the older document scored higher on cosine similarity to the query; high similarity does not always mean the document is the most relevant or up to date.

-It's impossible to eyeball these errors.
-The output appears valid and the logic seems sound, but the foundation is wrong, and every decision built on it compounds the mistake.
+These errors are very hard to spot by inspection.
+The output appears valid and the logic seems sound, but the foundation is wrong, and every decision built on it quietly compounds the mistake.

 4. The Lack of Auditability